Travel/POI: Bryce Canyon National Park (布萊斯峽谷國家公園), Utah - Introductions, Sunrise Point, Queen's Garden, Navajo Loop Trail, Sunset Point

 女王花園步道是從邊緣步道往下到布萊斯峽谷露天劇場難度最低的步道。它到維多利亞女王岩柱的步道長0.9 英里(1.45公里),海拔增益450英尺(137 公尺)。

-This section is supposed to be Queen Victoria standing guard over her garden.
-I am not sure which one is Queen Victoria hoodoo.
-I just can't recognize it.
-Looking at the map, this section is about 0.8 miles (1.3 km) long.
-I saw several Golden-mantled Ground Squirrels here.
+This section is supposed to depict Queen Victoria standing guard over her garden.
+I'm not sure which hoodoo is Queen Victoria—I just can't recognize it.
+According to the map, this section is about 0.8 miles (1.3 km) long.
+I saw several golden-mantled ground squirrels here.

 這區應該是維多利亞女王守護她的花園。我不確定哪一個是維多利亞女王岩柱,我認不出來。從地圖上看,這路段長約 0.8 英里(1.3 公里)。我在此可看到好幾隻金背黄鼠 (Golden-mantled Ground Squirrel)。

 The Navajo Loop Trail is one of Bryce Canyon National Park’s most popular trails.
-Its switchbacks wind between narrow walls of colorful limestone with views of towering Douglas-fir trees and the park's most famous hoodoo: Thor's hammer.
+Its switchbacks wind between narrow walls of colorful limestone, offering views of towering Douglas-fir trees and the park's most famous hoodoo: Thor's Hammer.
 The loop has two sides: Two Bridges and Wall Street.
-We took Wall Street route.
-It is 0.7 miles (1.1 km) long with 515 feet (157 meters) elevation gain.
+We took the Wall Street route.
+It is 0.7 miles (1.1 km) long, with an elevation gain of 515 feet (157 meters).

 納瓦霍環路步道是布萊斯峽谷國家公園最受歡迎的步道之一。它蜿蜒在色彩繽紛的石灰岩狹窄的牆壁之間,可以看到高聳的花旗松 (Douglas-fir) 和公園最著名的岩柱:雷神之鎚 (Thor's hammer)。環路有兩側:兩座橋和華爾街。我們走的是華爾街路線。它長0.7 英里 (1.1 公里),海拔增益515英尺(157 公尺)。

 Nowhere are the colors of Bryce Canyon's rock better displayed than from Sunset Point.
-It offers vistas of some of the most famous and breathtaking of Bryce Canyon's hoodoos.
+It offers vistas of some of the most famous and breathtaking hoodoos in the park.
 Thor's Hammer is a favorite among visitors.
-As the name suggests, it is also a good place for watching the sunset.
-I also saw White-breasted nuthatch and Steller's Jay here.
-Ponderosa pine can be seen here too.
+As the name suggests, it’s also a great place to watch the sunset.
+I also saw a white-breasted nuthatch and a Steller's jay here.
+Ponderosa pines can be seen here as well.

 沒有什麼地方比日落點更能展現布萊斯峽谷岩石的顏色了。在這裡可以欣賞到布萊斯峽谷最著名、最令人驚嘆的岩柱景觀。雷神之鎚是遊客的最愛。顧名思義,這裡也是觀賞日落的好地方。我在這裡還看到了白胸鳾 (注音ㄕ)(White-breasted nuthatch) 和暗冠藍鴉 (Steller's Jay)。在這也可看到黄松 (Ponderosa pine)。